 St. Mary’s Campus Ministry Retreats provides many opportunities for service and reflection both within our school and in our greater Catholic community.
 Click on an event for more information including event details, forms and permission slips.

 The annual March for Life takes place in Washington, D.C.
-St. Mary’s regularly brings the largest group in the Archdiocese of Boston, with 300 students attending in 2015.
+St. Mary’s regularly brings a large group students representing the Archdiocese of Boston.
 The March for Life brings students and faculty together to celebrate the sanctity of human life.